Library Services: Faculty

 Research Made Easier!

 Proactive discussion of academic integrity issues such as plagiarism and copyright helps to clarify what is expected of students when they prepare coursework.
-View the LSCS academic integrity brochure (PDF) for more details.
+View the LSC academic integrity policy for more details.

-Search for reserves by course subject and number in the library catalog.
+Search for reserves by item title in the library catalog.